Japanese Love Hotels with Toko Sekiguchi

 This podcast episode should have porn, right?
 It’s an odd but necessary question to put to my old friend and former TIME Magazine colleague, Tokyo-based business journalist Toko Sekiguchi.
 But she’s a gamer, that Toko.
 For this episode, falling close to Valentine’s Day, she’s taking us inside the world of Japanese Love Hotels.
 Toko and I have done this before, four years ago, while I was reporting for Matt Goulding’s book Rice, Noodle, Fish.
 But Japan is always in flux, and the infidelity industrial complex keeps on growing.
 So she and I are back.
 As a warning, just in case the last 26 episodes of this show haven’t made it clear: this is not appropriate content for children.
 Or even for spouses.
 Discretion advised.

-Here is an edited and condensed version of Nathan and Toko’s conversation from this week’s episode of The Trip: Drinking around the World with Exceptional People.
-Listen to the episode on Apple Podcasts, or Spotify, or Radio Public, or Stitcher.
+Here is an edited and condensed version of Nathan and Toko’s conversation.
+You can listen to the full episode, for free, on Apple Podcasts, Stitcher, Spotify, or wherever you get your podcasts.

 Nathan Thornburgh: What are we drinking here?